Bachelor of Physics

 or valid Academic-IELTS 5.5 with a validity of 2 years

-or valid TOEFL-IBT 71 with a validity of 2 years - Recent EmSAT-Mathematics with a score at or above 1500
+or valid TOEFL-IBT 71 with a validity of 2 years - Mathematics competencies

 Other Countries Education’s Systems